ethereum/devp2p/discv5/discv5-theory.md

 3. the node is not temporarily excluded by local DISC-NG usability policy;
 4. the node satisfies ordinary Discovery v5 liveness requirements, or is scheduled for ordinary liveness verification.

-Implementations may insert learned ENRs immediately with an unverified flag and verify liveness asynchronously, or may require liveness verification before insertion.
-However, implementations should avoid selecting unverified nodes for DISC-NG operations if doing so would conflict with ordinary Discovery v5 table-maintenance rules.
+Implementations may insert learned ENRs immediately with an unverified flag and verify liveness asynchronously.

 ## Parameters